lambdaclass/julia_koans/README.md

 # Julia Koans

-Welcom to the Julia Koans, a set of Small exercises design to get you used to reading and writing Julia code!
+Welcome to the Julia Koans, a set of Small exercises design to get you used to reading and writing Julia code!
 These exercises are modeled on the Ruby Koans and Rustlings.

 ## Getting started